KilianKegel/GNU-ld-for-MicrosoftCOFF-to-LinuxELF/README.md

 Accesses to ```sizeTable``` and ```stingTable``` are ```__ImageBase``` relative and wrongly relocated by **GNU ld**.

-# STOP READING HERE, the stuff below is old

 # STATIC ADDRESS ASSIGNMENT bug
 ## THIS BUG IS SOLVED WITH BINUTILS 2.36 FROM 2021-01-24